Credit scores, retiring abroad, making money, managing money and more.

 The second one is: “Maxing out your credit cards.”
 This is a no-brainer, right?
 Not really.
 Millions of Americans make this mistake.
 They continue charging on a card and finally realize after a while that they can’t pay it off.
 That’s a financial debt sentence.

 Money Talks News — People stress about retirement on a daily basis.
 They worry about how much money they’ll need, when they can retire, or even if their financial situation will allow them to retire.
+They contemplate how to make money.
 It’s a serious and scary subject.

 Krystal found that more Americans are leaving because they can “stretch their dollars” more in another country.
 She says “the number of Americans retiring outside the United States ballooned by 17 percent between 2010 and 2015.”
 It sounds like a viable option.

 Dinks Finance — If you’re feeling stressed about debt after the holiday spend-fest, Jason provides a quick money fix.
 You won’t get rich, but the extra money will help with additional bills — or you can pad your emergency fund.

 His sixth item, video games, interested me.
 I don’t play video games, but there are millions who obviously do.
 And not everyone can shell out top dollar for all these new video games.
 Check out his other items on how to make money today.